GencoreOperative/AutoPiBakery/DEVELOP.md

 *Docker Run Space*
 At this runtime level we are executing the Docker command to generate the Raspberry Pi image.
 Any environment variables are accessible at this stage.
 The runtime.sh script is executed which will collect these environment variables and place them in files which will be included in the next level down.
-In addition SSH keys are generated at this level and placed in the location that pibuilder.sh expects.
+In addition, SSH keys are generated at this level and placed in the location that `pibuilder.sh` expects.

 *PiBuilder.sh Run Space*
-During the Docker run the patched pibuilder.sh script is executed which will then perform another layer of operations which can only be performed at this level.
+During the Docker run the patched `pibuilder.sh` script is executed which will then perform another layer of operations which can only be performed at this level.
 The Raspberry Pi image is sourced and mounted at this point so this is the level where we can copy files into the Raspberry Pi image.

 At this stage the users `input` folder can be copied in.

 *First_Run.sh Run Space*
 The final run space is on the Raspberry Pi.
-At this stage the Pi will configure itself and the user service will be installed which will look to run the users scripts.
+At this stage the Pi will configure itself, and the user service will be installed which will look to run the user's scripts.

 # Service Installation

-This project uses [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) for installation of the users application.
+This project uses [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) for installation of the user's application.

 We achieve this by modifying the `first_run.sh` script to install the service during initial setup.
 This only needs to be done once for the system so makes sense to include in the `first_run.sh` script.
 This script automatically deletes itself once complete leaving the installed service which will automatically load on system start.

-The installed service will call the start.sh script.
-This script should not end execution, that is it should remain in a loop of some sort.
-If the script does exit then the systemd manager will restart the service.
+The installed service will call the `start.sh` script.
+This script should execute indefinitely.
+If the `start.sh` script does exit, then the systemd manager will restart the service.

 # Docker Run Error: `Can't set up loop`